angelal4844/sep11-freedom-project/entries/entry04.md

 }
 ```
 ### Skills
 Some skills I learned was debugging, collaboration, and creativity.
-During my journey in making my game
+During my journey in making my game, I learn debugging through finding my mistakes and learning from my mistake when I was making my level.
+In addition, another skill I learned is colloration.
+Me and my partner were working collaboratively in planning and building our MVP.
+In addition, I also learned creativity by planning out what background, sprite, and the type of game I want to make.

 ### EDP
+Last blog, I was on stage 2, research the problem.
+This blog, I am currently on stage 3, brainstorm possible solutions, stage 4, plan the most promising solution, and stage 5, creating a protoype.
+These few weeks, me and my partner was planning our MVP for our adventure game.
+In addition, me and partner also started builidng the levels for our MVP.

 [Previous](entry03.md) | [Next](entry05.md)